 For more detailed information visit the web site or contact the library by phone: Chemistry librarian: (919) 660-1578, Reference desk: (919) 660-5880, Circulation desk: (919) 660-5870, or by Fax: (919) 668-3134; or by email: email@example.com or on the web at http://library.duke.edu/chemistry.

 Purchases for Use in Research Your research director should advise you as to which code or codes you are authorized to use when purchasing materials.
 You are responsible for keeping up with these codes.
-You will need a 7-digit fund code when making a purchase from the storeroom or Fisher.
-Each purchase requires the completion of a lab supply requisition.
+You will need a 7-digit fund code when making a purchase from Buy@Duke or in person at the VWR Storeroom.
 It is very important that the charge code given for your purchase is the correct code.

 Purchases for Use in Teaching Materials purchased for the various undergraduate laboratory courses are charged to the Chemistry Department.
 If it is necessary for a teaching assistant to purchase materials for use in a course, the TA should obtain authorization and a fund code from an Undergraduate Laboratory Manager or the Lab Preparator.
 Only items that are to be used as supplies in the course should be charged to the Department.